 Robert Shaw was in partnership with his brother, George Russell Shaw, in the firm of Shaw and Shaw, from 1874.
 In about 1882, Robert Shaw gave up his career as an architect in order to manage his property and serve as trustee of various estates.
-George Shaw continued to be a practicing architect, and subsequently went into partnership with Isabella (Hunnewell) Shaw’s brother, Henry Sargent Hunnewell, in the firm of Shaw and Hunnewell.
+George Shaw continued to be a practicing architect and subsequently went into partnership with Isabella (Hunnewell) Shaw’s brother, Henry Sargent Hunnewell, in the firm of Shaw and Hunnewell.

-During the 1887-1888 season, 151 Commonwealth was the home of banker Eugene Van Rensselaer Thayer and his wife Susan (Spring) Thayer.
+During the 1887-1888 season, it was the home of banker Eugene Van Rensselaer Thayer and his wife Susan (Spring) Thayer.
 They had lived at 315 Dartmouth during the previous season, and probably were living at 151 Commonwealth while their new home at 17 Gloucester was being completed.
-They moved to their new home in 1888.
+They moved there in 1888.

-During the 1888-1889 winter season, the Shaws probably lived at both 151 Commonwealth and at 130 Beacon with Isabella Shaw’s father, Horatio Hollis Hunnewell, during part of it.
-They are listed at both addresses in the 1889 Blue Book.
+During the 1888-1889 winter season, the Shaws probably lived at both 151 Commonwealth and at 130 Beacon with her father (they are listed at both addresses in the 1889 Blue Book).

 During the 1889-1890 season, 151 Commonwealth was the home of Samuel Dennis Warren, Jr., and his wife, Mabel (Bayard) Warren.
 They previously had lived at 174 Marlborough.
 Samuel Warren had been an attorney in partnership with future Chief Justice Louis D. Brandeis.
 In 1888, after his father’s death, he had withdrawn from active participation in the firm and assumed management of his father’s paper manufacturing company, S. D. Warren & Co.
 The Warrens moved to 261 Marlborough by the 1890-1891 season.

 During the 1890-1891 winter season, 151 Commonwealth was the home of Augustus Hemenway, a trustee of estates, and his wife, Harriet Dexter (Lawrence) Hemenway.
 They lived at 91 Marlborough and had just purchased 273 Clarendon, next door.
 They were in the process of combining the two houses into a single residence and lived at 151 Commonwealth during the remodeling.
 They had resumed living at their remodeled house at 273 Clarendon by the 1891-1892 season.